Home Home

 2007: “Winter Group Show” Bohemia Gallery, Ashland Oregon.

-2005: “Recent Work” two-person exhibition with Mark Berndt; The Reel Thing of California, Santa Monica, California.
+2005: “Recent Work” two-person exhibition with Mark Berndt;

 2004: “Tails” solo exhibition; Parker Ranch, Waimea, Hawai’i island.